xykkong/python-ml-bert-faiss/README.md

 # python-ml-bert-faiss

-The high level goal is to take a series of video files, transcribe it and make the transcript searchable using embedding based search.
+The high-level goal is to take a series of video files, transcribe it, and make the transcript searchable using embedding-based search.
-● Take input as a set of video files (.mp4), run it through Speech to text engine (S2T).
+- Take input as a set of video files (.mp4), and run it through Speech the text engine (S2T).
-● Chunk the output transcript, vectorize it using open source text embedding models (BERT).
+- Chunk the output transcript, and vectorize it using open-source text embedding models (BERT).
-● Store the embeddings of the transcript chunks in an open source graph database which can support vector search (FAISS).
+- Store the embeddings of the transcript chunks in an open-source graph database that can support vector search (FAISS).
-● On the querying side, the user input is a text query, which should be used to search the top K results against the vector DB.
+- On the querying side, the user input is a text query, which should be used to search the top K results against the vector DB.

 # Installation